-Indicator Unit Definition Smallest geographical jurisdiction for of performance William Ir equenc y of formance Coverage by authorized parking facilities Sq.
-Km Area coverage by the parking facilities in the city in different land use to work out the proportionate area covered under parking to the total area of the city/ town To begin with city level and gradually shall be measured for different locations and use Quarterly
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Coverage by authorized parking facilities Sq.
+Km Area coverage by the parking facilities in the city in different land use to work out the proportionate area covered under parking to the total area of the city/ town To begin with city level and gradually shall be measured for different locations and use

 Sl.
-Data Required for calculation Unit Input data As of June 2014 =(a/b)100 Department Remarks a) Total authorized parking area in the city/ thromde Sq.
+Data Required for calculation Unit Input data As of 30 June 2014 =(a/b)100 Department Remarks a) Total authorized parking area in the city/ thromde Sq.
 Km Refer Note 1 Engineering Division This should include all types of parking viz; surfaced parking, underground parking multi-level parking etc. b) Total area under thromde jurisdiction Sq.
 Km 26 Refer Note 2 Engineering Division